minlawi/auto-scaling-nginx-alb-terraform/README.md

 # Considerations:
 * Requires duplicate infrastructure (can be costly)
 * Database changes need careful handling to be backward-compatible

-### 🛠️ Technologies Used

-- 🔮 **Terraform** – Infrastructure as Code for provisioning and managing all AWS resources.

-- 🖥️ **AWS EC2** – Virtual servers running the web app in Blue and Green environments.

-- 📈 **AWS Auto Scaling Group (ASG)** – Dynamically scales instances based on demand.

-- 🌐 **AWS Application Load Balancer (ALB)** – Routes traffic and enables seamless switching between Blue and Green environments.

-- 🧾 **AWS Launch Template** – Defines instance configuration for Auto Scaling Groups.

-- 🚦 **Blue-Green Deployment Strategy** – For zero-downtime deployments and instant rollback.

-- 🌍 **Nginx** – Lightweight web server installed on each EC2 instance to serve app content.

-- 🗂️ **Amazon S3** – Object storage for static assets, configuration files, or logs related to the web application.

-- 🔒 **AWS Security Groups** – Control inbound/outbound traffic to EC2 and ALB.

-- 📊 **Amazon CloudWatch** *(optional)* – For monitoring metrics and scaling triggers.

-- 🧪 **Test/Staging Environment** – Used to validate Green environment before traffic switch.

 # Creating the resources step-by-step
 # 1. Create the AWS S3 bucket